jaamaalxyz/jaamaalxyz/README.md

 I thrive in agile environments where collaboration, clean architecture, and continuous delivery drive results.
 My experience includes leading sprint ceremonies, integrating complex third-party systems, setting up CI/CD pipelines, and deploying production-grade apps that serve real human needs.

-Lately, I'm exploring the possibilities of Generative AI, with a keen interest in how it can enhance product development and user experience.
+Lately, I'm exploring the possibilities of **Generative AI**, with a keen interest in how it can enhance product development and user experience.

 ### 👨🏻‍💻 About Me